puf/puf.io/notes/posts/Astro SSG redirects.md

 }
 ```

-So for each value in the `aliases` array, we add another entry to the `results` list that we return from `getStaticPaths`.
+So for each value in the `aliases` array of the note, we add another entry to the `results` list that we return from `getStaticPaths`.
 The string value from the frontmatter is used as the `slug` for that alias, and we then set `redirectTo` to the slug of where the content actually lives.

 ➡️ This gives us the right number of pages/routes, so "all" that's left to do is generate the HTML that tells the browser to redirect to the content page.

-## Routing the aliases to the correct page
+## Routing each alias to the correct page

 My `/src/pages/[...slug].astro` handles most content types already.
 To handle redirects, I added this to the end of the file: